 Being eco-friendly is fashionable and is getting more and more common.
-Global tycoons of the courier industry are preparing to abandon diesel vehicles, which are horrible polluters, in favour of quiet, zero-emission vehicles with electric motors.
+Global tycoons of the courier industry are preparing to abandon diesel vehicles, which are horrible polluters, in favor of quiet, zero-emission vehicles with electric motors.
 Sound suspicious?
 Because it IS suspicious – a global corporation that does something green is as common in the economy as a unicorn in a zoo.
 However, this time the unicorn is real – it’s name is Arrival.
 Isn’t that nice?

 In 2006, a businessman from St. Petersburg, Denis Sverdlov, together with his Bulgarian partner, Sergey Adonev, founded the Russian company Yota – the first provider of WiMAX, a new data transfer technology.
 Less than 10 years later, Denis Sverdlov was already in Great Britain, where he founded the startup Arrival.
 In 2020, Arrival achieved ‘unicorn’ status – it joined the elite group of young and innovative companies with a market value exceeding $1 billion.
 What does all this have to do with the courier industry?
 Literally everything.